middletemplelibrary/history-of-the-library/README.md

        label="Minutes of Parliament of the Middle Temple, tr. and ed. by Charles Trice Martin with an inquiry into the origin and early history of the Inn by John Hutchinson: Vol. I, 1501-1603; Vol. II, 1603-1649; V. III, 1650-1703; and Index" src="https://dn790002.ca.archive.org/0/items/middletemplereco02hopwuoft/middletemplereco02hopwuoft.pdf#page=499">

+## Angliæ notitia
-## Angliæ notitia: or the present state of England.
+or, <strong><em>The present state of England.
 The first part.
 Together with divers reflections upon the antient state thereof.
 By Edward Chamberlayne L.L.D.R.S.S.
-London : In the Savoy, printed by T.N. for J. Martin, printer to the Royal Society, and are to be sold at the sign of the Bell in S. Pauls Church-Yard, 1679.
+London : In the Savoy, printed by T.N. for J. Martin, printer to the Royal Society, and are to be sold at the sign of the Bell in S. Pauls Church-Yard, 1679. </em></strong>
+<br /><br />
 An important historical document, Angliæ notitia is Edward Chamberlayne’s best known work and as the title suggests a guide to the political and social state of England.
 This was first published in 1669, inspired by a similar work published in 1661, L'Estat Nouveau de la France.
 <br /><br />
 This book contains one of the earliest inscriptions (1693) claiming ownership by Middle Temple Library.